IntianDayor/login-dashboard-project/README.md

 ## About This Project

-This is my personal portfolio website — a centralized hub designed to showcase my professional profile, skills, projects, and career journey to potential employers and clients.
+This is my personal portfolio website: a centralized hub designed to showcase my professional profile, skills, projects, and career journey to potential employers and clients.

 ## Purpose

 The primary goal of this project is to present myself as a **professional** in a polished, recruiter-ready format.
-It serves as my digital identity — a single destination where visitors can learn who I am, what I can do, and the value I bring.
+It serves as my digital identity, a single destination where visitors can learn who I am, what I can do, and the value I bring.
 Rather than limiting to a single role, this portfolio showcases versatility across multiple areas of expertise.

 ## Live Demo